TrainMateX Vision

 - A complete fullstack app with Clerk auth, protected API endpoints, and full CRUD for workouts and training programs

-- Clean layered backend architecture ready for further expansion
+- Clean layered backend architecture that's easy to extend

-- Hands-on experience with TanStack Router and TanStack React Query in a real product
+- Practical experience with TanStack Router and TanStack React Query in a real project

 What I Learned

-Wiring Clerk JWT tokens into the ASP.NET Core middleware pipeline looked simple on paper but required careful configuration around CORS and token validation.
-The layered architecture paid off quickly — keeping Application and Domain free of infrastructure concerns made it easy to extend the feature set without touching existing logic.
-TanStack Router and React Query together give the frontend a level of structure that plain React with useEffect doesn't.
+Wiring Clerk JWT tokens into the ASP.NET Core middleware looked simple on paper but required careful configuration around CORS and token validation.
+The layered architecture paid off quickly: keeping Application and Domain free of infrastructure concerns made it easy to add features without touching existing logic.
+TanStack Router and React Query together give the frontend a level of structure that plain React with useEffect doesn't provide.

 What I Would Improve Next